deanturpin/dft/readme.md

   const double bins = std::distance(begin, end);

   // The twiddle matrix is usually generated up front but as we're doing a
+  // one-shot calculation it can be refactored into a single loop.
+Ordinarily
+  // integers are used in for-loops but here a floating-point counter is used to
-  // one-shot calculation it can be refactored into a single loop. for (double k = 0.0; k < bins / 2; ++k) {
+  // avoid a cast in the main calculation. for (double k = 0.0; k < bins / 2; ++k) {

     // Loop over every sample for each frequency bin and store the result.